This year has been full of big changes in my life.

 I have always bought things on sale, whether I wanted or needed it.
 It was a bargain and I just had to have it.

-Now I can see that if I just slow down and don’t rush to make a decision I find that maybe I don’t actually need three pair of ill-fitting pants in the wrong colors.
+Now I can see that if I just slow down and don’t rush to make a decision I find that maybe I don’t actually need three pairs of ill-fitting pants in the wrong colors.

-What I do need and want may be just one pair of a higher quality and that actually suits me.
+What I do need and want maybe just one pair of a higher quality and that actually suits me.
 The price might just be the same but my thinking before was that I got more money’s worth if I bought as much as possible for the same amount.
 Quantity over quality.

 I never gave myself anything of high quality.
 I thought it was a waste because it eventually always ended up dirty or ripped or pink from the new red t-shirt in the laundry etc. etc. So what was the point in giving yourself something nice?

-That way of thinking is detrimental on all areas of your life.
+That way of thinking is detrimental in all areas of your life.
 For many years, almost as long as I can remember, I have always thought that I wasn’t really worth the finer things in life.
 Regardless of what it might be.
 I settled with what I got.
 Whatever it was.

 But since I started on this journey of decluttering my home, I can really feel the magic Marie is talking about.
 She says that by removing unwanted things from your home you are clearing up space for something new and exciting.